amejiarosario/amejiarosario.github.io/source/_posts/2014-09-28-angularjs-tutorial-for-beginners-with-nodejs-expressjs-and-mongodb.md

 * **`ng-repeat`** as its name implies, it is going to “repeat” the element and sub-elements where this directive is declared.
 It is going to iterate for each element in the `$scope.todos` array.

 * **`ng-model`** notice that the checkbox is bound to the `todo.completed`.
-If `todo.completed` is true, then the checkbox is going to be checked automatically and vice versa.
+If `todo.completed` is true, then the checkbox is going to be checked and vice versa.

 ## AngularJS Modules

-Modules are a way to encapsulate different parts of your application (directives, controllers, factories, …) and reuse them in other places.
+Modules are a way to encapsulate different parts of your application.
+They allow reusing code in other places.
 Here's an example of how to rewrite our controller using modules.

 ```javascript AngularJS Module Example http://codepen.io/amejiarosario/pen/spuCm
 angular.module('app', [])